ibm-cloud-docs/watsonxdata/known_issues.md

 ## Issue: Access denied when querying an external database
 {: #known_issues2}

 When a user with the User role and Create access (the user only has Create access), is added to an external database, they cannot run the select query from the table they have created.
 Though the user can connect to the Presto engine and create tables and schemas, they cannot query from the table.
-The system displays an `Access Denied` message.
+The system displays a `Access Denied` message.

 ```bash
 Query 20230608_132213_00042_wpmk2 failed: Access Denied: Cannot select from columns [id] in table or view tab_appiduser_01